harranali/mailing/README.md

 		Password: "",
 		TLSConfig: tls.Config{
 			ServerName:         "localhost",
-			InsecureSkipVerify: true, // accept any certificate presented by the server (development only) },
+			InsecureSkipVerify: true, // (use true for development only) true accepts any certificate presented by the server },
 	})